-A: The RAE is part of the UGC's commitment to assessing the performance of the UGC-funded universities and is intended to encourage world-class research and drive excellence.
+A: The RAE is part of the University Grants Committee (UGC)'s commitment to promote world-class research and drive excellence in the UGC-funded universities through a comprehensive peer review on research quality of UGC-funded universities using international benchmark.
 The outcome of the RAE provides guidance for the universities' future developments in respect of pursuing research excellence.
 Further, the RAE results are used to inform the allocation of part of the Research Portion of the Block Grant to the UGC-funded universities.

-2. Q: Why spending resources to conduct another RAE in 2020?
+2. Q: Why spending resources to conduct another RAE in 2026?